-This module explores the history of the United States (1929-2000) through the rise of the culture industries; the production, censorship, and consumption of literature, theatre, music, film, television, sport, fashion, and advertising; and the ways in which individuals have sought to resist or reformulate dominate national discourses through cultural production.
+This module explores the history of the United States (1929-present) through the rise of the culture industries; the production, censorship, and consumption of literature, theatre, music, photography, film, television, fashion, and advertising; and the ways in which individuals have sought to resist or reformulate dominate national discourses through cultural production.

 Assessment (15 CATS module)

-Half of your presentation mark will be based on a short 500-word essay.
+Half of the presentation mark will be based on a short 500-word essay.
 This short essay should: